Type of Doula and focus of care: Birth & postpartum services for any and all members of the Ithaca community.

 General structure of Doula services:

 Birth Package: No two birth packages are the same.
-The goal of my services is that they are always responsive and flexible to your individual needs.
+I strive to make my services responsive and flexible to your individual needs.
 That being said, a birth package typically includes:

 3 Prenatal visits: These visits are a great opportunity to discuss your birth preferences, develop an understanding of how we can work together throughout your labor, and explore any questions or concerns you may have.
 I offer a free initial consult so you can get to know me, discuss your questions, your pregnancy, and your vision for this transition in your life.
 The second prenatal visit is an opportunity for me to get to know you; as well as an opportunity to identify what you need to feel prepared for birth, and link you with childbirth education resources.
 The third visit is an opportunity to prepare you emotionally and educationally for your birthing experience, finalize your birth plan, and to make sure you feel prepared for the postpartum period.

 Birth support: As your birth doula you can reach out at any time.
 Starting at 37 weeks I provide 24/7 on call support.
 Meaning I’m ready to meet you at the hospital or home, to provide physical, emotional and informational support through the labor and delivery process.

 3 postpartum visits: Postpartum care is all about you settling into your home and new life with your little one.
 In general, I provide a first day, third day, and 5-7 day visit.
 This care generally involves answering questions about newborn care, feeding, physical and emotional recovery, and referrals to community practitioners.
 Beyond that I offer household support such as running errands, laundry, dishes, etc.

 Postpartum care: I provide hourly postpartum care as needed, beyond the initial 3 visits included in the birth package.
 It’s important to remember that as much as your newborn requires careful care and attention; so do birthing parents and partners!
 Thus I offer overnight, as well as day time postpartum support.